lewt-em/HackintoshXPS15/README.md

 # HackintoshXPS15 for OSX El-Capitan 10.11.6
-Dell XPS 15 9550 FHD Hackintosh
+Dell XPS 15 9550 Hackintosh

 This git contains Clover folders and configurations for each state of readiness, Pre-Install, Post-Install and Finalised.

-Reminder: This is for a FullHD, non-NVME XPS15 9550, adjust for your clover configuration accordingly.

 NOTE: When creating or editing config.plist use a plist editor in OSX such as Xcode or Textwrangler.